rkendel1/freq/docs/developer.md

 If FreqUI has been updated substantially, make sure to create a release before merging the release branch.
 Make sure that freqUI CI on the release is finished and passed before merging the release.

-### Create github release / tag
+### Create GitHub release / tag

 Once the PR against stable is merged (best right after merging):

-* Use the button "Draft a new release" in the Github UI (subsection releases).
+* Use the button "Draft a new release" in the GitHub UI (subsection releases).
 * Use the version-number specified as tag.
 * Use "stable" as reference (this step comes after the above PR is merged).
 * Use the above changelog as release comment (as codeblock).